LloydAZ/RomanNumerals/README.md

 # RomanNumerals
-This is a solution for Ruby Quiz: http://rubyquiz.com/quiz22.html
+This is a C# .Net Core solution for Ruby Quiz: http://rubyquiz.com/quiz22.html

 NOTE: I only wrote the Main method and the IsRomanNumeral method in this program.
 The ToArabicNumber and ToRomanNumber methods were designed by Wutz and can be found here: